There are many myths about breast cancer and sometimes it's hard to know what to believe and what to ignore.

 - Abortion and spontaneous miscarriage - Cancer Australia states unequivocally that there is no link between termination of pregnancy and an increased risk of breast cancer.
 This includes both induced abortion and spontaneous miscarriage.

 - Breast implants - Several studies have found that silicone breast implants do not increase a woman’s risk of developing breast cancer, although silicone breast implants can cause scar tissue to form in the breast.
-You may have seen media reports suggesting that breast implants used in breast reconstruction may be linked to a very rare type of lymphoma called anaplastic large cell lymphoma.
-This is an exceptionally rare cancer, affecting only 170 women worldwide to date.
-This is a potential risk to approximately one in one million women with breast implants.
+You may have seen media reports suggesting that macro-textured breast implants used in breast reconstruction may be linked to a very rare type of lymphoma called anaplastic large cell lymphoma.
+These types of implants are currently not available in Australia

 - Stress - The majority of research to date does not show a link between stress and increased risk of breast cancer.
 However, there have been some conflicting results.
 More research is needed in this area.